Dave Matthews: Other activities

-In 1999, Matthews purchased more than 10 acres of land in Albemarle County, Virginia, known as Blenheim Farm, to preserve its historical significance.
+In 1999, Matthews purchased more than 10 acre of land in Albemarle County, Virginia, known as Blenheim Farm, to preserve its historical significance.
 He later decided to plant grapes on the property, since it is located within both the Virginia and Monticello viticultural areas.
-Blenheim Vineyards was founded in 2000, and currently produces 5,500 cases of wine per year, including its signature Petit Verdot and several special edition wines that have featured unique labels with drawings by Matthews.
+Blenheim Vineyards was founded in the year 2000.

 In 2011, Matthews collaborated with wine makers Steve Reeder and Sean McKenzie in creating the Dreaming Tree Wines.

 In April 2012, Matthews was credited as producer on the documentary Last Call at the Oasis, directed by Jessica Yu.

 In early 2013, Matthews participated in a jam session at Blade Studios in Shreveport, Louisiana, with Jakob Dylan, Charlie Sexton, Blade studios co-owner Brady Blade, and Sexton's brother Will.
 This led to the formation of a band named The Nauts with Matthews, Dylan, Blade, and the Sexton brothers as members.

-On May 16, 2020, in the midst of the COVID-19 quarantine, Matthews appeared streaming on the virtual graduation ceremonies for the University of Virginia.
-He wished students his best and said "it is now your small opportunity to make the world a better place, as you see fit."
+On May 16, 2020, in the midst of the COVID-19 pandemic quarantine, Matthews appeared streaming on the virtual graduation ceremonies for the University of Virginia.
+He wished students his best and said: "It is now your small opportunity to make the world a better place, as you see fit."
 He then sang the song "Singing from the Windows".

 Personal life

+Matthews's older sister Anne, who lived in South Africa, was murdered by her husband in early 1994.
+The murder of his sister had a profound effect on Matthews's outlook on life and is referenced in some of his songs.
+Anne Matthews was survived by her two children, and they traveled to the United States following her death.
+Matthews and his younger sister Jane (after whom the Dave Matthews Band song "The Song That Jane Likes" is named) took responsibility for the children's upbringing.

-Dave Matthews married longtime girlfriend Jennifer Ashley Harper in 2000.
+Matthews married longtime girlfriend Jennifer Ashley Harper in 2000.
 They have twin daughters born in 2001, and a son born in 2007.
 They reside in Seattle.
 In a 2001 interview, Matthews stated that he was agnostic.
 He joined the Farm Aid board of directors in 2001, to serve alongside fellow musicians Willie Nelson, John Mellencamp and Neil Young to raise money for family farmers in the United States.